chamilo/docs/teacher-guide/social_network/friends.md

 ![](../../.gitbook/assets/images258.png)

-_Illustration 190: Social network – send and receive invitations_
+_Illustration: Social network – send and receive invitations_

 The _Friends_ link ![](../../.gitbook/assets/graphics342.png) gathers all friends you have linked to on the platform.
 It allows you to see the shared profile of the user and send him a message with a click on his name.

 ![](../../.gitbook/assets/images259.png)

-_Illustration 191: Social network – Shared profile_
+_Illustration: Social network – Shared profile_